Rust-for-Linux/rust-for-linux.com/src/NVMe-driver.md

 this configuration the drive is not bandwidth limited, but the benchmark becomes compute limited.
 The Rust driver has a higher overhead and thus performs worse.

-# Planned Work Items
+# Work Items

   - Remove all unsafe code from the driver
   - Support device removal
   - Verify functionality by executing `blktests` and `xfstests` in CI
-  - Add sys-fs nodes to allow use of nvme-cli with Rust NVMe driver
+  - Add sys-fs nodes to allow use of `nvme-cli` with Rust NVMe driver
   - Support more kernel configurations by deferring initialization to a task queue
   - Improve performance of Rust NVMe driver